 In addition to all this, it also matters what the letter of recommendation will be used for.
 If you are applying to Masters programs or fellowships, meeting the above criteria is generally sufficient.
 If you are applying to PhD programs, I will write you a letter only if we have worked together in a research capacity.

-(acknowledgment: content on this page partially adapted from Drs.
+(acknowledgment: this part was partially adapted from Drs.
 Benjamin Mako Hill, Lucy Lu Wang)